 During the Civil War, Whitman worked as a clerk in Washington, DC.
 For three years, he visited soldiers during his spare time, dressing wounds and giving solace to the injured.
 These experiences led to the poems in his 1865 publication, Drum-Taps, which includes, “When Lilacs Last in the Dooryard Bloom’d,” Whitman’s elegy for President Lincoln.

 After suffering a serious stroke in 1873, Whitman moved to his brother’s home in Camden, New Jersey.
 While his poetry failed to garner popular attention from his American readership during his lifetime, over 1,000 people came to view his funeral.
 And as the first writer of a truly American poetry, Whitman’s legacy endures.
 According to The Longman Anthology of Poetry, Whitman’s “ambition, expansiveness, and embrace of all the high and low features of American life influenced many poets of the twentieth century, including D.H.
 Lawrence, William Carlos Williams, Hart Crane, and Allen Ginsberg.”

-You can read and inspect many of Whitman's books, letters, and manuscripts at the Walt Whitman Archive, a digital edition directed by Ed Folsom and Kenneth M. Price at the University of Nebraska-Lincoln.
+You can read and inspect many of Whitman's books, letters, and manuscripts at the Walt Whitman Archive, a digital edition at the University of Nebraska-Lincoln, directed by Ed Folsom and Kenneth M. Price.